top of page

 Historical Markers

 Bold 4 Christ Ministries hired AAHRC to write the text, provide the references, and recommend placement of a state historical marker for the Original Church of God or Sanctified Church and L. M. Swanson's Nursing Home in Gallatin, Sumner County, Tennessee.
 On behalf of Bold 4 Christ Ministries, AAHRC worked with the current pastor, church members, and the Tennessee Historical Commission to successfully navigate the competitive process and meet the specific requirements and timeframe for state approval of a historical marker.
-The historical marker dedication ceremony is scheduled for the Gallatin Original Church of God's Homecoming on Sunday, August 27, 2023.
+The historical marker dedication ceremony was held for the Gallatin Original Church of God's Homecoming on Sunday, August 27, 2023.

 L. M. Swanson's Nursing Home.jpeg